PJ-Mog/VSmod-Compass2/README.md

 Crafted using 1 (fired) clay bowl, 1 magnetite nugget, and 1 stick.
 It always points north.

+Alternate recipe: use 1 metal scrap instead of magnetite.

 ## Relative Compass

 Crafted using 1 Magnetic Compass and 2 Temporal Gears.
 It remembers where it was crafted and always points to that spot.